-Moreover, the rise of dietary preference with alternative protein has further made ample room for food ingredient companies to bring about new offerings facilitating and incentivizing the players in the yogurt market to invest in non-dairy-based yogurt and consequently increase their product portfolio, respectively.
-The market for plant-based protein in Europe has been steadily gaining steam because of a huge number of consumers who have developed a taste for plant-based alternatives of a few food and beverage products.
+Moreover, the rise of dietary preference for alternative protein has further made ample room for food ingredient companies to bring about new offerings facilitating and incentivizing the players in the yogurt market to invest in non-dairy-based yogurt and consequently increase their product portfolio, respectively.
+The market for plant-based protein in Europe has been steadily gaining steam because of a huge number of consumers who have developed a taste for plant-based alternatives to a few food and beverage products.
 Further, as a response from the end of the value chain, there are certain aspects such as improvement of the nutritional value of the product; intake of amino acids; intake of fibers; low saturated fat content; improvement of the ratio of protein/fat that has further added to the potential for the yogurt makers to venture into plant-based alternatives.
 The plant-based or nondairy alternative has gathered such momentum that the Plant-Based Foods Association (PBFA) based out of San Francisco CA, USA, has released a set of voluntary labeling standards for plant-based "yogurts" – another product category whose labeling terminology has been caught in the crossfire of the ongoing battle over the appropriate labeling for plant-based “meats” and “dairy.”
-To this extent, it may be noted that as latest as of June 2020, Kerry, a taste and nutrition company, has announced that it will be expanding its nutritional plant protein range, which will broaden the company’s scope of proteins for food and beverages which is inclusive of but not limited to yogurt, among others.

 |Market size value in 2019||US$112.808 billion|

 |Growth Rate||CAGR of 6.41% from 2019 to 2025|

 |Segments covered||Form, Source, Flavor, Packaging, Fat Content, Distribution Channel, And Geography|